Firmware: Build and simulation instructions¶

 IPBB can be downloaded as follows:

-curl -L https://github.com/ipbus/ipbb/archive/dev/2024b.tar.gz | tar xvz
+curl -L https://github.com/ipbus/ipbb/archive/dev/2025c.tar.gz | tar xvz

-… and then you just need to source the env.sh
+… and then you just need to source the env.sh script in order to add

-command to your $PATH
+the ipbb command to your $PATH:

-source ipbb-dev-2024b/env.sh
+source ipbb-dev-2025c/env.sh

 # To run the ``ipbus gendecoders`` command later on